li9i/cbgl/README.md

 # CBGL

-`cbgl` is a ROS package that allows you to localise your 2D LIDAR sensor in a given 2D metric map under global uncertainty in position and orientation, written in C++.
+`cbgl` is a ROS package written in C++ that allows you to localise your 2D LIDAR sensor in a given 2D map under global uncertainty in position and orientation.

 <!--
 Click on the image for a brief demo